 Life On a Nintendo Handheld

-Sega also made the presence on the Game Boy Advance.
+Sega also made a presence on the Game Boy Advance.
 There were many popular Sega franchises ported to the handheld console.
 One of the most notable was Crazy Taxi, which featured full 3D graphics.

 Monkey Ball was also a popular franchise that made its way to the GBA.
 There was also the Sonic Advance trio of platformers, built on the original side-scrolling Sonic the Hedgehog titles.